KentoNishi/.vscode/README.md

 # .vscode
-A git submodule for my custom configurations in Visual Studio Code.
+A collection of git submodules for my custom configurations in Visual Studio Code.